GlaxoSmithKline : Description Amended Statement of Beneficial Ownership | MarketScreener

 Item 1.
 Security and Issuer.

-This Amendment No. 3 to Schedule 13D amends and supplements the statement on Schedule 13D originally filed on October 28, 2016, as subsequently amended by Amendment No. 1 filed on November 7, 2016 and Amendment No. 2 filed on February 13, 2018, the "Schedule 13D", and as Amended by this Amendment No. 3, the "Statement") with respect to the common shares, par value CHF 0.03 per share (the "Common Shares"), of CRISPR Therapeutics AG, a stock corporation (Aktiengesellschaft) organized under the laws of Switzerland (the "Issuer").
-GlaxoSmithKline plc is filing this amendment to reflect its new percentage beneficial ownership in the Issuer's Common Shares, which has changed as a result of (1) an additional stock option granted to SR One and (2) an increase in the Issuer's Common Shares outstanding.
-The Issuer's principal executive offices are located at Baarerstrasse 14, 6300 Zug, Switzerland.
+This Amendment No. 4 to Schedule 13D amends and supplements the statement on Schedule 13D originally filed on March 24, 2016 (as amended by Amendment No.1 filed on May 13, 2016, Amendment No.2 filed on February 3, 2017 and Amendment No.3 filed on April 18, 2019, the "Schedule 13D", and as amended by this Amendment No. 4, the "Statement") with respect to the Ordinary Shares, par value $0.00001 per share (the "Ordinary Shares"), of Theravance Biopharma, Inc., a Cayman Islands exempted company (the "Issuer").
+GlaxoSmithKline plc is filing this amendment to reflect: (1) its new percentage beneficial ownership in the Issuer, which has decreased as a result of an increase in the outstanding Ordinary Shares of the Issuer and (2) an amendment made to the Registration Rights Agreement.
+The Issuer's principal executive offices are located at PO Box 309, Ugland House, South Church Street, George Town, Grand Cayman, Cayman Islands.
 Unless otherwise indicated, each capitalized term used but not defined herein shall have the meaning assigned to such term in the Schedule 13D.

 The response set forth in Item 2 of the Schedule 13D is hereby amended by deleting Schedule 1 in its entirety and replacing it with Schedule 1 attached.